sagemath/sagewiki_to_gh-2022-10-10/days90.md

 If you will be doing Sage development, you need to set up a terminal that knows who you are (since we're all using the same user when we log in from the browser).
 This way we will be able to share Sage installations on the server.

-If you provided your trac username to ORGANIZER, the setup has been done for you.
+If you provided your trac username to Ursula Whitcher (uaw@umich.edu), the setup has been done for you.
 Otherwise, open up a terminal (`~/Terms/Admin.term` exists for this purpose) and run the script `setup_user` (from anywhere).
 This will ask you some questions (name, e-mail, trac account info) and create a terminal for you (`~/Terms/$TRAC_USERNAME.term`).
 If you're ever interacting with git, you should use this terminal (or the ssh method described below) so that git knows who you are.

 === Trac Passwords ===